smoreira1/smoreira1/README.md

 Some of the following technologies I work on for the front end:  Angular, Angular Material, TypeScript, RxJS, TailWind, SCSS, WebPack, PWA.
 Some of the following technologies I work on for the back-end:

+Unforunately I day to day I mainly work in Azure Dev Ops for my personal company project.
+Maybe there is a way I can eventually flex that here =[

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=smoreira1&count_private=true)](https://github.com/anuraghazra/github-readme-stats)